xinghd142857/PU-EPP/readme.md

     | SMILES1  | SEQ1 | 1 |
     | SMILES2  | SEQ2 | 0 |

+    Label 1 stands for postive, 0 stands for negative.

 2. Run finetuning.ipynb and specify:
 * `--CFG.traindata_path` Path to the .csv file of training set
 * `--CFG.testdata_path` Path to the .csv file of test set